hannahro15/Manchester-Tourist-Project/README.md

 * [Readme Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) - For markdown documentation for the ReadMe

-* [ChatGPT](https://openai.com/index/chatgpt/) - For general debugging and re-factoring of code, as well as using Google Chrome dev tools.
+* [ChatGPT](https://openai.com/index/chatgpt/) - For general debugging, finding errors, and re-factoring of code.
+I used Google Chrome Dev tools as well for debugging.

 ### Images

 * [Icons-8](https://icons8.com/) - For the icons used in the memory game

-* [Pixabay - home page image](https://pixabay.com/photos/buildings-tram-rails-skyscrapers-7759041/) - Home page Image from Pixabay
+* [Unsplash - home page image](https://unsplash.com/photos/people-walking-on-sidewalk-near-brown-concrete-building-during-daytime-kQ7u8Kgkzlo) - Home page Image from Unplash

 * [Pexels - back of memory cards image](https://www.pexels.com/photo/photo-of-building-in-chetham-manchester-11856438/) - The back of the card images on the memory game from Pexels